BMeu/CRGP/README.md

 `[FRIENDS]` and `[RETWEETS]` are of course paths to the respective data sets.
 Only process `0` actually accesses these, that is, for all other processes any other path (even an invalid one) can be given (but they must be given).

+If you do not specify a host file but use `N > 1` processes, `CRGP` will automatically use `localhost` on the ports `2101` through `2101 + N - 1` as hosts.
+This way, you can easily test the distributed computation on a single machine.

 ## File Formats

 `CRGP` requires two input files: a list of friends for each user and the retweets.